 - Passport with a valid non-immigrant visa (Canadians exempt)

 - Original form I-20 or DS-2019 with valid travel signature

 - WSU current schedule and/or transcript

-Don’t bring restricted items – see CBP’s website for rules regarding travel
+Don’t bring restricted items – see the U.S. Customs and Border Protection (CBP) website for rules regarding travel

 - Officers may ask you questions about your reason for entering the United